fastshout/fastshout-geomag/README.md

 The `wmm_grid` function (coming soon) will calculate magnetic field values for a grid of locations and/or times.

 ## Packages
 This library provides two packages: `egm96` and `wmm`. `egm96` represents the 1996 Earth Gravitational Model (EGM96) and `wmm` represents the 2020 World Magnetic Model (WMM).
-These packages offer capabilities of representing geopotential model of the Earth and magnetic field produced by the Earth'
+These packages offer capabilities of representing geopotential model of the Earth and magnetic field produced by the Earth's core respectively.

+## Validation
+All library code is fully tested, covering all test values provided with the off